Emma Churchill

 When did you realize you wanted to pursue music as a career?

 At age 17 I went on a youth orchestra tour in Europe.
-After performing Ein Heldenleben in the Concertgebouw, I knew I wanted to pursue music.
+After a particularly special performance in the Concertgebouw, that was the moment I knew I wanted to try and pursue a career in music.

 How did you hear about TŌN?
 What inspired you to apply?